- Trust Marketing Platform

 Approach these next steps with a goal for each location in mind.

 It’s time to populate your locations with all the pertinent information.
+Business management tools can facilitate this process, ensuring the right details are shared across platforms.

 Of course, you want to tell the truth about your services, but the information you choose to include might vary in order of importance from location to location.
 For instance, one location might be wheelchair accessible in an area known for low accessibility.
 Or perhaps your menu is slightly better at one location than another and you’d like to feature that more prominently.
 You want to ensure your service location doesn’t get any reviews meant for your sales location.